GoInterject/GoInterject.github.io/wIndex/Diagnostics-ReplaceDataPortalCodes.md

 ## Overview

 The Diagnostics "Replace Data Portal Codes" command will replace all data portal codes in the current active workbook.
-This makes it handy to replace only the codes that are currently in Interject formulas and not elsewhere.
+This makes it easy to replace only the codes that are currently in Interject formulas and not elsewhere.

 ![](/images/DiagnosticsReplaceDataPortalCodes/ReplaceDataPortalCodes.png)
 <br>